 - Commendation: Rank Foundation Documentary Gong, Hull Film Awards (December 2015)

 With gratitude for ongoing support provided by:

-The Austin & Hope Pilkington Trust, Hull & East Riding Charitable Trust, The Kirby Laing Foundation.
+The Austin & Hope Pilkington Trust, Hull & East Riding Charitable Trust, The Kirby Laing Foundation, The Rayne Foundation.

 STROKESTRA® is a registered trade mark of the Royal Philharmonic Orchestra Limited.